Power supply is a reference to the source of electrical power. Most electronic circuits require a DC power supply.

 - Take the black (negative) probe from your multimeter and carefully touch it against the barrel of the plug without touching the tip or your red probe.
 If you make a connection, you will be creating a short circuit.

 - On your multimeter you should see a reading of the voltage coming from your power supply.
-If you are checking a 12V power supply and your multimeter shows “12.56V” everything is fine and dandy.
+If you are checking a 12V power supply and your multimeter shows “12.56V” everything is fine and dandy as shown in Figure 6.
 If you get a reading of “-12.56V” then your probes are attached in reverse.
 If this happens and you are positive you connected your probes correctly, double check the polarity on your power supply’s label and make sure the circuit you will be powering with this unit is designed to handle this polarity.

 If the voltage showing on your multimeter is more than half a volt or a volt off its rating, then you most likely have what is called an unregulated power supply.
 The 12V Jameco power supply we used in this example is a regulated one, so that is why the voltage we received was so close to the voltage it was rated for.